johnlarson/interview/README.md

 # Instructions

-The following instructions assume that the python package virtualenvwrapper is already installed, and that the 'python' command points to a Python 3 interpreter.
+The following instructions assume that the python package virtualenvwrapper is installed for Python 3.

 ## Installation